-[00:52:28] Ken Kersch: And once they were unshackled from that, they honestly did not have much to say about the constitution or now, look, there are some exceptions, but I'm not talking about particular individual rights or particular clauses.
-Obviously if you're involved in government you have to deal with that, but they didn't have a big overarching narrative and a willingness to discuss things in constitutional terms.
-And they try to avoid it and Biden still tries to avoid it.
-And the liberal Democratic party has never actually been comfortable on that ground, and given that as the Constitution Center you head, Jeff amply demonstrates every day, this is a country that has long revered its Constitution as a cultural matter, as a matter of nationalism, and to a certain extent if they don't do what Jeff Shesol says, if they can't talk about politics in significant part in a constitutional idiom, they are going to continue to be at a disadvantage politically in setting the agenda and the direction of the country.
+[00:51:44] Ken Kersch: And once they were unshackled from that, they honestly did not have much to say about the Constitution.
+Now look, there are some exceptions, but I'm not talking about particular individual rights or particular other clauses.
+Obviously, if you're involved in government, you have to deal with that, but they didn't have a big, overarching narrative, and a willingness to discuss things in constitutional terms.
+And they tried to avoid it, and Biden still tries to avoid it.
+And the liberal Democratic Party has never actually been comfortable on that ground, and given that, as the Constitution Center, Jeff amply demonstrates every day this is a country that has long revered its Constitution as a cultural matter, as a matter of nationalism.
+And to a certain extent, if they don't do what Jeff Shesol says, if they can't talk about politics in significant part in a constitutional idiom, they are going to continue to be at a disadvantage politically in setting the agenda and the direction of the country.

-[00:53:35] Jeffrey Rosen: Thank you so much, Ken Kersch, Jeff Shesol and Laura Kalman for a superb discussion of the constitutional legacy of Franklin Roosevelt.
-Regardless of how politicians talk about the Constitution, you can rest assured that the National Constitution Center will continue to convene spectacular discussions like this to illuminate the constitutional dimensions of our political debates, and to view them through historical lens.
-It's just so clarifying to learn from the three of you, three great historians, about what history can teach us about our current debates.
+[00:52:49] Jeffrey Rosen: Thank you so much, Ken Kersch, Jeff Shesol, and Laura Kalman for a superb discussion of the constitutional legacy of Franklin Roosevelt.
+Regardless of how politicians talk about the Constitution, you can rest assured that the National Constitution Center will continue to convene spectacular discussions like this to illuminate the constitutional dimensions of our political debates and to view them through a historical lens.
+It's just so clarifying to learn from the three of you, three great historians, about what history can teach us about our current debates and on behalf of all of our friends who have been watching, I'm so grateful to all three of you.